GoTestTools/gotestfmt/README.md

 - **`all`:** Hide all non-error items.

 ⚠️ This feature depends on the template you use.
 If you customized your template please make sure to check the [Render settings](#render-settings) object in your code.

+### Can I use gotestfmt without `-json`?

+When running `go test` without `-json` the output does not properly contain the package names for each line.
+This is not a problem if you are running tests only on a single package, but lines become mixed up when running tests on multiple packages.
+Version 1 of `gotestfmt` supported the raw output, but version 2 dropped support for it because it results in a lot of unmaintainable code based on an undocumented format.

+If you need to use `gotestfmt` without using the `-json` flag, please use version 1 of `gotestfmt`.
+However, it may break, and we may not be able to fix it.

+### Does gotestfmt work with Ginkgo?

+[Ginkgo](https://onsi.github.io/ginkgo/) has its own output format which is [not compatible with go test](https://github.com/onsi/ginkgo/issues/639).
+This choice is understandable because the `go test` output format is not properly documented and is also very difficult to work with.
+However, this means that **`gotestfmt` does not support Ginkgo.**

+But, fear not!
+Ginkgo has a large number of formats it supports using reporters, such as writing jUnit XML reports.
+Alternatively, you can [even write your own](https://onsi.github.io/ginkgo/#writing-custom-reporters).

 ## Architecture